 You’ll need the help of your IT department here.
-First, setup a sub-domain for your enterprise that will handle all the email for your SMS-Email relay.
+First, set up a sub-domain for your enterprise that will handle all the email for your SMS-Email relay.
 Something like sms.mydomain.com works nicely as it is descriptive of the intended use.
-The reason you need a sub-domain is because we’ll need to delegate DNS MX records to a 3rd party.
+The reason you need a sub-domain is that we’ll need to delegate DNS MX records to a 3rd party.

 2. Set up an Email API